kscnl1n/tacctut-vs/docs/Containers Tutorial.rst

 Containers Tutorial
 ===================

 Docker is a platform for developing, shipping, and running applications inside containers.
 Containers are lightweight, portable, and ensure that applications run consistently across different environments.
+However, since we will be working on TACC's HPC systems, this tutorial will be using Apptainer.

 What is a Docker Image?
 -----------------------